-While thinking about the strength of a material, Hardness and Toughness are the properties which come into consideration.
+While thinking about the strength of a material, Hardness and Toughness are the properties that come into consideration.
 You may think that both of these properties are the same.
 But that’s not true.
 Both of them are different.
-In fact, a material which has more hardness generally have less toughness and the material which has more toughness generally has less hardness.
+In fact, a material that has more hardness generally has less toughness and the material which has more toughness generally has less hardness.
 But there may also be some exceptions.

 Now let’s get into a brief introduction of both of these properties of the material, before talking about the difference between them…